dhruvdakoria/aws-cfn-infra-cost-estimator/REGIONAL_PRICING_TEST_RESULTS.md

 ## 🎯 **Mission Accomplished!**

-We have successfully created a comprehensive test suite and CloudFormation template to validate pricing for all paid AWS resources across regions, with significant improvements to the query builders.
+We have successfully created a comprehensive test suite and CloudFormation template to validate pricing for all paid AWS resources across regions, with significant improvements to the query builders and a revolutionary new pricing model display system.

 ## 📊 **Test Results Summary**